 Tips and Variations

-Sometimes I add ginger and red pepper flakes to the marinade and serve the steak with rice and bok choy.
+Sometimes, I add ginger and red pepper flakes to the marinade and serve the steak with rice or egg noodles.
 This gives the meal an oriental flair with just a few changes.
 And my family loves it!

 Storing and Reheating

-Leftovers will keep for four days in an airtight container in the fridge.
+Leftovers can be kept for up to four days in an airtight container in the fridge.

 When using your leftover bottom round steak, slice it thinly and add to a stir-fry with other leftovers.
-It’s delicious this way, so cook extra so you WILL have leftovers!
+It’s delicious this way, so cook extra so you WILL have leftovers the next day!

 - Garlic Butter Ribeye